We are resolute in our pursuit of helping you discover Happy Tomorrows!

 When you are living in Minnesota, you have certain rights against abuse.
 You can report any elder abuse or rule breaking at any time.
 You can make complains to the local law enforcement or state offices

-Apart from memory care, seniors also have other options.
-They include nursing home and home care services.
-Costs of nursing home can be significantly more than memory care expenses.
+Apart from memory care, seniors in Minnesota also have other options.
+They include: assisted living, independent living, nursing home and home care services.

 Minnesota falls in the list of lower temperature in the US.
 The average temperature in the state is 41.2°F. This is lower than the average US temperature of 54.35°F.